I. PURPOSE

 - If any Chair or Team member is unable to participate in the convening of the Team, a delegate may attend or the Team may proceed with the Team members available, based on the particular circumstances of a matter.

-- The Behavioral Assessment Teams are chaired by:
+- The Behavioral Assessment Teams are chaired by ("Chair"):

 - Team Assessment, Referrals, and Decisions

-- Upon receipt of a report of threat to physical safety, violent conduct, or substantially disruptive conduct, the Chair makes an initial assessment to determine whether the applicable Team should convene.
+- Upon receiving a report of a threat to physical safety, violent conduct, or substantially disruptive conduct, the Chair makes an initial assessment to determine whether the applicable Team should convene.
 If based on information available to the Chair, the Chair determines that the reported conduct reasonably could be one or more of the types of prohibited conduct, the Chair will convene the team.
+All decisions about whether and what conduct occurred under this Policy is done based on a preponderance of the evidence (more likely than not) standard.

 - If the report of conduct by a Student warrants further review, the Chair promptly convenes Student Behavioral Assessment Team (BAT).